jprante/jprante.github.com/_posts/elasticsearch/2012-06-02-Elasticsearch-for-authorities.md

 A river for OAI
 ---------------

 With rivers, Elasticsearch can be extended to fetch data from external sources.
-I have implemented an Open Archives Initiative river \[5\].
+I have implemented an *Open Archives Initiative* (OAI) river \[6\].
+Such a river acts like an OAI harvester, running unattendedly.

 For example an OAI river for GND updates will look like: